mangalaswetha/gigshield/README.md

 When a Zomato server crashes at peak hour, or a Blinkit zone is blocked by a local rally — the worker loses **30% of their daily wage** with zero recourse.

-Existing insurance covers:
-- ✅ Accidents
-- ✅ Health emergencies
+**GigShield covers one thing and one thing only:**
+> ✅ **Income lost because an external, uncontrollable event stopped you from working.**

+**GigShield does NOT cover — ever, under any circumstance:**
+> ❌ Accidents or injuries
+> ❌ Medical bills or hospitalisation
-- ✅ Vehicle damage
+> ❌ Vehicle damage or repair

-But **nothing** protects the **"empty pocket"** caused by external, uncontrollable disruptions.

-> GigShield was built to protect the **working hour** — not just the person or the vehicle.
+> ❌ Life insurance or death benefits
+> ❌ Personal disputes or individual mechanical failures
+> ❌ Anything caused by the worker's own actions

+> *If the disruption is yours alone — it is not our trigger.
+If the disruption shut down your entire zone — that is exactly what we exist for.*

 ---

 ## 💡 What is GigShield?

-**GigShield** is a **parametric insurance platform** that triggers automatic income-loss payouts when external, verifiable events disrupt a gig worker's ability to earn.
+**GigShield** is a **parametric income insurance platform** that pays out automatically when a verified, external, zone-level event — heavy rain, app server crash, rally, extreme heat — stops an entire community of workers from earning.

 No paperwork.
-No waiting. **Data triggers the payment.**
+No waiting. **The external event triggers the payment.**

 ---